-If a formal multicourse dinner in a stately ballroom is out of your budget, or just doesn't feel very you, scale back the pomp of a traditional reception and ramp up the good times with an elegant cocktail party instead.
-By turning the "mingling hour" into the main event?
+If a formal multicourse dinner in a stately ballroom is out of your budget or just doesn't feel very you, scale back the pomp and grandeur of a traditional reception and ramp up the good times with an elegant cocktail party instead.
+Why not turn the "mingling hour" into the main event?

-Food & Drink
+Food and Drink

-Cake & Dessert
+Cake and Dessert

 Choose the traditions that feel right for you.
 After all those passed hors d'oeuvres, a traditional tiered cake might be the perfect counterpoint.
 If so, be sure to give the cake the limelight, just as you would at a seated reception.
-After the well-documented cutting (slice, feed, smooch, snap!), have servers carry out pieces of cake and flutes of bubbly.
-Consider passing additional desserts—mini crème brûlées, panna-cotta parfaits, or brandied sugar candy.
-For last call, serve boozy milkshake shots to energize the crowd for the after-party—whether it's planned or just an impromptu migration to the nearest bar.
+After the well-documented cutting (slice, feed, smooch, snap), have servers carry out pieces of cake and flutes of bubbly.
+Consider passing additional desserts—mini crème brûlées, pannacotta parfaits, or brandied sugar candy.
+For the last call, serve boozy milkshake shots to energize the crowd for the after-party—whether it's planned or just an impromptu migration to the nearest bar.

 Since this kind of party runs at a faster clip than the average reception (three hours, say, compared to five), you'll want to schedule a few key wedding moments throughout the night.
 The best strategy: Pass hors d'oeuvres for an hour before segueing into the first dance.
 Then open the food stations to keep guests on their gustatory toes.
 About two-and-a-half hours into the party, cut the cake.
 Last, wind down the evening with a few time-honored rituals, like the bouquet toss and toasts from your nearest and dearest.